Love Park

-The area has a following in the skate world, as it served as a skateboarding spot for many years.
+Despite municipal bans and renovations designed to limit the activity, LOVE Park became one of the most famous and recognizable skateboarding spots in the world in the 1990s and 2000s.

 History

 Former Philadelphia city planner Edmund Bacon and architect Vincent G. Kling planned and designed the original LOVE Park.
-The park is across from the Philadelphia City Hall and serves as a visual terminus for the Benjamin Franklin Parkway.
+The park was first proposed as part of Bacon’s Cornell architecture thesis in 1932 as a feature of a new city plan for Philadelphia.
+Once Bacon became Executive Director of the City Planning Commission, the architectural design of the park itself was completed by Kling.

 The park was built in 1965 and covered an underground parking garage.
-The main feature of the plaza became a centrally-located single spout fountain added in 1969.
+The main feature of the plaza became a centrally located single spout fountain added in 1969.
 The city's visitor center (built in 1960, before LOVE Park) was closed for five years, but re-opened in 2006 as The Fairmount Park Welcome Center.
 The park was dedicated in 1967 as John F. Kennedy Plaza after President John F. Kennedy.